PetrochukM/HParams/README.md

 ### Writing a configuration file

-The simple example above can be extended to create a configuration file.
-For example below, it shows how you might go about configuring a machine learning training run.
+The simple example above can be extended to create a configuration file, for example:

 ```python
 import config